Devlin Hodges: 2020 season

 Hodges was waived by the Steelers on September 6, 2020, and was signed to the practice squad the next day.
 His practice squad contract with the team expired after the season on January 18, 2021.

 Los Angeles Rams

 On January 25, 2021, Hodges signed a reserve/future contract with the Los Angeles Rams.
-He was waived on August 23, 2021.
+He was waived by Los Angeles on August 23.

 Ottawa Redblacks

 On September 16, 2021, Hodges signed a three-year contract with the Ottawa Redblacks of the Canadian Football League.
-On November 5, 2021, the Redblacks announced that Hodges would be the team's starting quarterback for their November 6 game against the Toronto Argonauts.
+On November 5, the Redblacks announced that Hodges would be the team's starting quarterback for their November 6 game against the Toronto Argonauts.
 Hodges struggled in his debut, completing only eight passes on 22 attempts for 90 passing yards as the Redblacks lost to the Argonauts 23–20.
 He finished the season having played in four games, completing 16 of 38 pass attempts with one interception.
 He also carried the ball nine times for 38 yards.
 On April 22, 2022, the Redblacks announced that Hodges had retired from professional football.